The Wright Brothers and the Bicycle Business

 Store

-Wilbur and Orville Wright operated their Dayton, Ohio, bicycle business out of this building from 1897 to 1908.
-The brothers sold and repaired bikes, and even produced models under their own brands.
+Wilbur and Orville Wright operated their bicycle business in this building from 1897 to 1908 in Dayton, Ohio.
+The brothers sold and repaired bikes, and they even produced models under their own brands.
 It was also in this shop that the Wright brothers built their earliest flying machines, including the 1903 Flyer that became the first successful heavier-than-air, powered, controlled aircraft.

 Drill Press, Used by the Wright Brothers, circa 1895